Pumas UNAM: Clásico Capitalino

-The rivalry with Club América, compared to the others, is quite old and began during the 1960s, when Universidad won its promotion.
-The mere fact that both clubs are located in Mexico City generated the right atmosphere to see a rivalry born and grow.
+The rivalry with Club América began during the 1960s, when Universidad won its promotion to the top flight.
+Both clubs are located in Mexico City, creating a natural geographic rivalry.
 A few years later Club América bought Pumas UNAM idol Enrique Borja, even though the player had made a public statement that he did not want to be sold to Club América.
 In the 1980s the rivalry grew when Club América defeated Universidad twice in the league finals, both times with controversial refereeing decisions.
 The 1990s began with a "victory" of the Pumas over their rivals in the league finals, although it was actually a tie; the first leg was lost 3–2, and only the second leg was a 1–0 win.
 The aggregate score was 3–3, but Pumas UNAM scored two goals as the visiting team, giving them the edge.
 A new generation of players from the youth system grew up hating their adversaries; this decade is also marked by the birth of Las Barras Bravas, who supported both sides but had a much longer background story of rivalry.
 This rivalry is often referred to as the most violent of Mexico, with security measures exceeding those of any other game.